philipf/morse-code-llm/README.md

 ## Test setup

-Run the `00-test-env.ipynb` notebook to make sure the custom morse code library installed, as well as confirming that the Jupyter Notebook widgets are working as expected
+Run the `00-test-env.ipynb` notebook to make sure that the custom morse code library installed, as well as confirming that the Jupyter Notebook widgets are working as expected